FoxNick/hako/hosts/dotnet/Hako/README.md

 using var result = realm.EvalCode(javascript);
 ```

-Type stripping does **not** perform type checkingit only removes syntax.
+Type stripping does **not** perform type checkingit only removes syntax.

 ## Host Functions